 “Travel is never a matter of money but of courage” – Paulo Coelho ..
-So now you are a solo backpacker or a group of friends with mid-range budget or even a couple of honeymooners, who want to spend time abroad in some of the most beautiful destinations in the world all on a low budget?
+So now you are a solo backpacker or a group of friends with a mid-range budget or even a couple of honeymooners, who want to travel on budget to some of the most beautiful destinations in the world all on a low budget?
 All right we got you covered.
-In this article, we bring you the 7 best and cheapest travel destinations worldwide so that you can get the most value for your money, meet friendly locals, eat delicious food, and have fun.
+In this article, we bring you the 7 best countries to visit and the cheapest tourist destinations worldwide so that you can get the most value for your money, meet friendly locals, eat delicious food, and have fun.
 Keep reading to find a quick overview of every country, places to visit there, things to do, some tips and tricks and the average range of a day cost in each country.

 Nepal is a landlocked country in South Asia that borders China in the north and India in the south, east, and west.
 This beautiful country has eight of the world’s ten tallest mountains, including Mount Everest, the highest point on Earth.
 Traveling to Nepal is very popular because it is one of the world’s cheapest places for mountain trekking, whether guided or independent.
 However, take care when it comes to trekking as Mt.
 Everest, in particular, costs too much money.

 There are routes throughout the Himalayas that are very well-supported and have many tea houses where you can eat and sleep.
 A private room in a tea house and three delicious meals a day costs about $20.
 Usually, when you stay in a tea house, you can negotiate to have your room for free if you agree to eat at the tea house!
 Don’t miss visiting Pashupatinath Temple and Kathmandu Durbar Square which is a UNESCO World Heritage Site.